danielemmzy/danielemmzy/README.md

 </h3>

 <p align="center">
-I build <b>scalable, high-performance backend systems</b> using Python and cloud-native technologies.
+I build <b>scalable, high-performance backend systems</b> using Python and cloud-native technologies using AWS and Google Cloud services and lots more.
 </p>

 ---